lokeshlal/LargeData/README.md

 REST APIs will have to provide a method to handle all incoming upload and download request.
 This will be a single method for all sort of upload and download request.
 So to handle various scenarios, this method also accept List&lt;Filter&gt; (as mentioned in section "Filter class") to differentiate between different type of request.

-Please note, background worker process is running in ASP.NET context, this process can be triggered via Hangfire, Quartz or a separate windows service could also be created (based upon the requirements, in my original code, I have written a windows service for the background process, however I fell hangfire is a good fit).
+Please note, background worker process is running in ASP.NET context, this process can be triggered via Hangfire, Quartz or a separate windows service could also be created (based upon the requirements, in my original code, I have written a windows service for the background process, however I feel hangfire is a good fit).

 #### Sample